shugyoza/issue-tracker-1/README.md

 #### As a Developer, I want:
 * to be able to do unit test on my controller functions;
 * to be able to do function test on my route handlers;

+## ROUTES

+* GET at '/'
+* GET at '/user/super'
+* GET and POST at '/user/login'
+* GET and POST at '/user/add'
+* GET at '/user/:userid'
+* GET and POST (PUT) at '/user/:userid/edit'
+* GET and POST (DELETE) at '/user/:userid/delete'
+* GET and POST (DELETE) at 'user/delete/:userid'
+* POST (DELETE) at '/logout' (not implemented, later in session and authentication)

+* GET at '/:userid/issue'
+* GET and POST at '/user/:userid/issue/add'
+* GET and POST at '/user/:userid/issue/find'
+* GET and POST (PUT) at '/user/:userid/issue/:issueId/update'
+* GET and POST (DELETE) at '/user/:userid/issue/:issueId/delete'

+* For test purpose, other routes added to check the returned data:
+    - GET at '/test/user/super'
+    - POST at '/test/user/login'
+    - POST at '/test/user/add'
+    - POST (PUT) at '/test/user/:userid/edit'
+    - POST (DELETE) at '/test/user/:userid/delete' (test not implemented yet)
+    - POST at '/test/user/:userid/issue/add'
+    - POST (PUT) at '/test/user/:userid/issue/:issueId/update' (test not implemented yet)
+    - POST (DELETE) at '/test/user/:userid/issue/:issueId/delete' (test not implemented yet)

 ## LOG
 ### 20220207